t-lark/Auto-Update/README.md

 * `--prefs` point this at your .plist containing your whitelisted recipies and your credentials

 # Working backwards you want to Find a Recipie you like and make an Override for it
+* Q: What problem do recipie overrides solve
+  A: In a production environment you will have custom requirements for where your forthcoming packages and policies are named, and put.
+Plus you will have XML Files as heavy lifters for the forthcoming SmartGroups and Policies that contain parameters.
 * How do I do that?
 * `autopkg list-recipies` to make sure the recipie is on your system, eg Word365.jss
 * `autopkg make-override Word365.jss`